Reconcyl/eso/foam/builtins.md

 ## `.#`

-Pops a number and outputs its decimal representation.
+Pop a number and output its decimal representation.

 Usage: `a: number` → `output(a)`